-Tracing of rays of stellar light through the Earth atmosphere is a repeated application of Snell's law of refraction, as the refractive index $n$ increases from $n-1=0$ high above the atmosphere to $n-1$ of the order of $2\times 10^{-4}$---perhaps $3\times 10^{-4}$ at sea level---at the telescope site.
-The angle between their direction ${\bm\tau}_0$ at arrival at the telescope and the topocentric zenith is smaller than in a calculation with vacuum replacing the atmosphere \cite{RadauAnOP16,Green1985,AuerAJ119,StonePASP108,FilippenkoPASP94}; the atmosphere is a gradient lens \cite{MatharBA14,MarchandProgOpt11,HuiAJ572}.
-The ray path is curved.
-Snell's law of the relation between refractive index $n$ and incidence angle $\psi$ relative to the normal to the layered atmosphere is
+Tracing of rays of stellar light through the Earth atmosphere is a repeated application of Snell's law of refraction, as the refractive index $n$ increases from $n-1=0$ high above the atmosphere to $n-1$ of the order of $2\times 10^{-4}$---or rather $3\times 10^{-4}$ at sea level---at the telescope site.
+The angle between their direction at arrival at the telescope and the topocentric zenith is smaller than in a calculation where vacuum were replacing the atmosphere \cite{RadauAnOP16,Green1985,AuerAJ119,StonePASP108,FilippenkoPASP94}; the atmosphere is a gradient lens \cite{MatharBA14,MarchandProgOpt11,HuiAJ572}; the ray path is curved.
+Snell's law relates refractive index $n$ and incidence angle $\psi$ measured towards the normal to the layered atmosphere:

 The first differential of this equation is

 or upon division through $\cos\psi$